CS

 Who Should Buy Which?

-Buy the Nissan X-Trail if: You or prefer Nissan's approach to design and ownership experience.
+Buy the Nissan X-Trail if: You prioritise performance, want lower running costs, need stronger towing, or prefer Nissan's approach to design and ownership experience.

 The Verdict

-The Jaecoo J5 takes 4 of 5 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Jaecoo J5 and Nissan X-Trail trade blows across the spec sheet, and neither runs away with an outright win.
+The Nissan X-Trail will save you roughly $29 a year in fuel.
 If boot space matters, the Jaecoo J5 has a clear edge.
 The Jaecoo J5 adds peace of mind with a longer 8-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Comments (0)